Wall Street Pummels Altimmune Inc. (ALT) After Recent Earnings Report

 B. Riley Securities gave a rating of “Buy” to ALT, setting the target price at $28 in the report published on November 12th of the previous year.

-During the last 5 trading sessions, ALT rose by +18.23%, which changed the moving average for the period of 200-days by +101.16% in comparison to the 20-day moving average, which settled at $16.93.
-In addition, Altimmune Inc. saw 54.08% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ALT fell by -2.03%, which changed the moving average for the period of 200-days by +97.12% in comparison to the 20-day moving average, which settled at $16.29.
+In addition, Altimmune Inc. saw 45.57% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading